xpao24/palworld-api/README.md

 This is the Palworld API, it's a simple API to get all Palworld Paldex data.

+Share a palworld breeding calculator constructed using this API： 🔗 [Palworld Breeding Calculator](https://palworld-breeding-calculator.com)

-Share a website constructed using this API： 🔗 https://palworld-breeding-calculator.com
+Share a palworld breeding tree constructed using this API： 🔗 [Palworld Breeding Tree](https://palworld-breeding-calculator.com/palworld/breeding-tree)

 This is what final data looks like: